djsudduth/keep-it-markdown/EXAMPLES.md

 #### User query and export active notes that were edited after Jun 15, 2023
 `python kim.py -ed "> 2023-06-15"`

-#### User queries have the prompt:
-`Enter a keyword search, label search or --all' to convert Keep notes to md or '--x' to exit:`

 #### Export all active notes in batch without user prompts
 `python kim.py -b --all`